-I ...... have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities in relation to safeguarding children and promoting their welfare Westfield Primary School
+I \\\\\\ have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities in relation to safeguarding children and promoting their welfare at High Beeches Primary School.

 Signed .....and returned to DSL on Click or tap to enter a date.